titan-data/titan/docs/src/lifecycle/diagnosis.rst

     2019-09-30 16:18:28.561 [DefaultDispatcher-worker-6] DEBUG io.titandata.util.CommandExecutor - Success: zfs, list, -Hpo, io.titan-data:active, titan/repo/hello-world
     2019-09-30 16:18:28.640 [DefaultDispatcher-worker-6] DEBUG io.titandata.util.CommandExecutor - Success: umount, /var/lib/titan/mnt/hello-world/v0

-In particular, every REST call from the client is logged .
+In particular, every REST call from the client is logged.
 Understanding the semantics of the behavior is beyond the scope of this section, but an important thing to note is that any unexpected error should result in a stack trace that is quite visible in the log.
 If you start at the end of the log and work your